Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Task Difference for the Selected Tasks

 \section{Task Difference for the Selected \yahpo Tasks}

 Figure \ref{fig:task_diff_lcbench} and Figure \ref{fig:task_diff_rbv2_ranger} compare HPI-ParEGO and the ParEGO baseline across the different scenarios from \yahpo.
-The results reveal that the benefits of incorporating hyperparameter importance are not uniform: while HPI-ParEGO achieves clear improvements on \texttt{LCBench}, its advantage is less consistent on \texttt{rbv2\_ranger}, where for some tasks it clearly performs better, for others ParEGO is better.
+The results reveal that the benefits of incorporating HPI are not uniform: while HPI-ParEGO achieves clear improvements on \texttt{LCBench}, its advantage is less consistent on \texttt{rbv2\_ranger}, where, for some tasks, it clearly performs better, while for others ParEGO performs better.
 This variation highlights that the effectiveness of HPI-guided optimization can depend on task characteristics, such as the dimensionality of the configuration space and the presence of conditions within it.
-As shown in Figure~\ref{fig:lcbench} and \ref{fig:rbv2_ranger} in Section \ref{sub:yahpo}, HPI-ParEGO performs overall better than the standard ParEGO.
+As shown in Figure~\ref{fig:yahpo} in Section \ref{sub:yahpo}, HPI-ParEGO performs overall better than the standard ParEGO.